Morinosuke Kawaguchi (川口 盛之助)

 As Japan’s foremost futurist, he serves as a strategy advisor to the Japanese government and to some of the world’s largest multinationals.
-These organizations adopted Morinosuke’s future forecasting book メガトレンド 2014-2023 MEGATRENDS 2014-2023 as the base for their future strategy.
-MEGATRENDS 2014-2023 Table of Contents In 2015 he published three volumes in the MEGATRENDS series 川口盛之助氏のメガトレンド シリーズ 2015-2024 and continues to update and present the material at conferences and in-company events around Japan and abroad.
-So far, the book has been updated and republished twice, in 2015 and 2016 and at present, in 2018, Morinosuke is working on another update.
+These organizations adopted Morinosuke’s future forecasting book Megatrends 2019-2028 as the base for their future strategy.
+It was in 2013 that the first Megatrends book was published by Nikkei BP, titled Megatrends 2014-2023 メガトレンド 2014-2023 and as of December 2018, the book has been updated three times.
+Morinosuke presents the material at conferences and in-company events around Japan, as well as abroad.

 Since 2014 he has been an advisor to the ruling Liberal Democratic Party’s National Strategy Headquarters.
 At first he was invited for his ideas on creating jobs and gaining foreign currency, two issues that are crucial for the Japanese government’s 2030 future strategy.
 [More…] Since then he has been giving guidance on many other issues and continues to do so.

 In 2014 Morinosuke was also engaged in the Japanese government’s science and technology policy-planning process while working with The National Institute of Science and Technology Policy (NISTEP), a national research institution under the direct jurisdiction of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).